-Postmark is retiring credits on July 1, 2023
+Postmark retired credits on July 5, 2023

 Before we introduced monthly subscription plans in 2017, Postmark customers could purchase email credits as a pay-as-you-go option.
 We kept credit-based billing in place for existing customers for many years.
 But maintaining two types of billing has turned into a major headache and time commitment for our team.
 Reducing this complexity means we’ll have more time to dedicate to the things we love: improving Postmark, building great new features, and providing excellent support whenever you need it.
-That’s why we’re retiring credit-based plans this summer.

 One last thing: When we introduced subscription prices back in December 2017, the credit-based system was no longer offered to new customers—all signups were required to purchase under the subscription model.
 So this decision has been a long-time coming.